Strategic Challenges That New Firm Leaders Face

 Such dynamics should convince us that the playbook for new leaders of professional services firms is fundamentally different from the guidance that new corporate CEOs may get.
 There is a huge difference between operating in an environment where you say jump and people actually jump, then what happens in our world.
 In our world, if you dare say jump, your partner will jump all right – right into the arms of some waiting competitor.

-Patrick J. McKenna is an internationally recognized author, lecturer, strategist and seasoned advisor to the leaders of premier law firms.
+About the Author Patrick J. McKenna is an internationally recognized author, lecturer, strategist and seasoned advisor to the leaders of premier law firms.

 He is widely credited with being one of the profession's foremost authorities on practice leadership and the author or co-author of nine books including international business bestseller First Among Equals: How To Manage A Group of Professionals with David Maister (Free Press) and most recently his new eBook, Leadership Lessons From The Trenches.